Stay ahead with the latest PPC tools, techniques and must use features

 YouTube Video Builder (coming soon, currently still a Beta tool)

 Market Finder gives you a head start to getting your business global.
-It’s a three step process that takes you from business plan right down to marketing your products.
+It’s a three-step process that takes you from a business plan right down to marketing your products.
 To get you started, Market Finder (pictured below, credit: Google) gives you detailed insights such as your customers' disposable income, helping you make more informed advertising decisions.

 Finally, there’s marketing guidance.
 Advising you on things such as the best language to advertise in, the devices your customers are using most and the overall best way to reach them.
 If you’re looking to go global, it’s well worth seeing how Market Finder can help you get there.